-The hammers are contoured to give a precise 90 degree strike on the firing pin heads, thus eliminating the friction and wear which can be caused by an angled strike.
+The hammers are contoured to give a precise 90 degree strike on the firing pin heads.
+This gets rid of the friction and wear which can be caused by an angled strike.
 After firing, the hammers rebound and the firing pins retract, to allow clearance and stop the pins dragging over the primer heads when the gun is opened.
 Transfer to the second barrel is by a recoil-driven inertia mechanism.

 Barrel selection is by a small button located in the back of the trigger blade, rather than being built into the safety thumbpiece.
 An adjustable trigger is available as an optional extra.
-Trigger pulls are crisp, and set at about 4lb.
+Trigger pulls feel crisp, and are set at about 4lb.

-Quality is the keynote within the mechanism, with all parts well finished to precise dimensions and brightly polished, while the exterior of the trigger group is finished with the small circle pattern known as engine turning, which looks decorative and forms an oil-retaining surface.
+The mechanism is noticeable for its quality.
+All parts are finished well to precise dimensions and polished to a high sheen.
+The exterior of the trigger group is finished with the small circle pattern known as engine turning.
+This not only looks decorative but forms an oil-retaining surface.

-– Woodwork, which fits the metal well, is generally of well-figured walnut with a varnished finish and a good match between stock and fore-end.
+The woodwork fits the metal well and is largely of well-figured walnut with a vanished finish, offering a good match between stock and fore-end.

 The 30in version weighs 8lb 2oz, and the 32 is a little heavier.

-Sporting Gun tested the Daytona in December 2003.
-The gun scored 8 out of 10 for build quality and styling, and 7 out of 10 for handling and value for money.
-Mechanical quality and strength were particularly praised, as was the trigger mechanism and the gun’s balance: “A nice looking gun that’s well built and nicely balanced for the job intended for it,” was the comment.
+The Daytona was tested by Sporting Gun back in December 2003 who gave it 8 out of 10 for build quality and styling and 7 out of 10 for handling and value for money.
+Mechanical quality and strength were particularly praised, as was the trigger mechanism and the gun’s balance.